-When I land in a new country I like to ask the locals who their famous sons and daughters are, if I don’t already know them.
+When I land in a new country I like to ask the locals who their famous sons and daughters are.
 Well, I just returned home to North Carolina after being abroad for 4 months, and it occurred to me to make a list of famous North Carolinians.

 Famous North Carolinians: Off the Top of My Head

 Here’s the thing: I could think of only two, namely Michael Jordan and James Taylor.
 The title image for this blog is the famous Nike Air Jordan sneaker ad of MJ in flight.
 So he’s my #1 famous North Carolinian.

 Michael Jordan is from Kinston, played basketball at UNC, Chapel Hill and then went on to an illustrious career in the National Basketball Association playing for the Chicago Bulls in the 1990s and early 2000s.
 He currently lives in Charlotte, NC and is owner of the NBA’s Charlotte Hornets.
 Hardly more needs to be said.
 He’s an international superstar.

 My #2 is signer-songwriter is James Taylor .
 He grew up in Chapel Hill and has been touring nationally and internationally since 1970.
 He has sold millions and millions of albums worldwide.

 Listen to: Carolina in My Mind